void-ppc/void-ppc-docs/INSTALL.md

 You will need the following:

 1. A USB stick of any Linux distribution for the target you want to install (64-bit little endian distro for 64-bit LE Void, 64-bit BE distro for 64-bit BE Void, for 32-bit you need any BE environment, either 64 or 32-bit)
-2. A copy of the `xbps` package manager, available at https://void-power.octaforge.org/static/
+2. A copy of the `xbps` package manager, available at https://void-power.octaforge.org/static/ - not needed when 1) is a Void image

 Don't worry about the archives being marked `musl`, these work the same on `glibc` as well.
 The key point here is that the binaries are statically linked, so they will work on any distribution/environment regardless of the software packages you have. **You just need to get the right archive for the endianness you want.**